QMSS-G5063-2021/Group_O_Airbnb/README.md

 > This is the public repository for Group O.

 # TOPIC
-> Airbnb New York City.
+> Airbnb New York City (Five Boroughs: The Bronx, Brooklyn, Manhattan, Queens, and Staten Island)

 ## Group Member
 - Armaan Ahmed (asa2249@columbia.edu)